Yehonatal/RMIwithDatabase/README.md

 ## CRUD OPS + RMI + GUI

-A simple application that performs the basic CRUD operations to a normal user registration form coupled with the basics of RMI to have remote access to the functionalities of the application from a remote or local device.
+A simple application that performs the basic CRUD operations to a normal user registration form coupled with the basics of RMI to have remote access to the functionalities of the application from a remote or local machine.

 ## Folder Structure